songwellxie/songwellxie.github.io/research.md

 ---

 ## Graduate
 I am doing the container technology on cloud platform to improve the resource utilization and work performance.
+There are some lab guides about docker and kubernetes.
+Note that all guides were made assume the readers have the fundamental linux system background, and know the [CloudLab](https://cloudlab.us/)

+## Docker
+* YARN with docker container test
+Here I test the different version of hadoop-docker images, and solve the possible error.
+[Hadoop-Docker](Hadoop-Docker.pdf)

+* Catch the docker container logs
+There are many containers to start at the same time while running hadoop applications.
+So I write a report use netcat to show how to measure the life cycle of hadoop contaniers and get the logs.
+[Container](Container-log.pdf)

+## Kubenetes
+* Kubenetes Cluster
+I set up the kubenetes cluster on Cloudlab, note that kubernets is still under active development .
+[Kube-cluster](kube-cluster.pdf)

+## Cloudlab
+I give specific details about how initilize the machine image for starters on Cloudlab, and use the installation of docker hadoop as example.
+[Cloudlab-install](Cloudlab-install.pdf)
 ---

 ## Undergraduate